 No matter what the circumstance, throw down that fruit of fear and press forward with courage to do God’s will.

 3-Peace.
-Now this is the most succulent of divine fruit!
+Now, this is the tastiest of the divine fruit!
 It is fulfilling and comforting at the same time.
 The peace that God offers to us is unlike anything the world offers.

 Peace I leave with you; my peace I give to you.
 Not as the world gives do I give to you.
 Let not your heart be troubled neither let them be afraid.”
 John 14:27

 God has blessed us with a peace deep inside our heart that is always with us and is at the core of every believer’s salvation.
-Anxiety and worry is subdued by the peace that God offers.
-We should have peace knowing that these trials and distractions are temporary and God empowers us to overcome them in His strength.
+Anxiety and worry are subdued by the peace that God offers.
+We should have peace knowing that these trials and distractions are temporary, and God empowers us to overcome them in His strength.

 5-Hope.
 Our relationship with Christ has given us HOPE.
-We have hope of an eternal future with Him and our hope is bolstered by the validity of His promises.
+We have hope of an eternal future with Him, and the validity of His promises bolsters our faith.
 God promised a Savior who would die and rise again in three days.
 Jesus promised to leave us a Comforter (Holy Spirit) to be with us always.
 Don’t let moments of discouragement detour you from God’s plan.
-His promises are true and for that we can have HOPE in God!
+His promises are true, and for that, we can have HOPE in God!

 6-Preparation.
 Spending time in our Bible and prayer equips us for the tests we face each day.
 We need to prepare our hearts to defend against the cunning schemes of Satan and the “forbidden fruits” that He uses to attack us.
 We must make God’s word a priority to PREPARE us for what lies ahead each day.